amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

     Non-prob. model: 52.37

 We define a helper function to calculate and visualize the probability of winning, $p(vote > 50)$, based on each model's predictions.
-For the non-probabilistic model, we use the standard deviation of the residuals from the training data.
+For the non-probabilistic model, we use the std of the residuals from the training data.

 {{%expand "Show code" %}}
 ```python